The 2018 AIA Minnesota Young Architects Award Call for Entries is now open. Submissions are due Friday, May 18. Learn more »

 - Statement of contributions including a personal narrative illustrating how the candidate's work has advanced design, practice, or education; enhanced the profession through active engagement; and benefited the community with volunteer efforts (maximum two pages)

 - Exhibits with images, drawings, and other materials that demonstrate the candidate's accomplishments (maximum 15 pages).
 For each exhibit, the candidate should note his or her level of responsibility for the work:

 - Largely responsible for the design

 - Five letters of support (maximum one page each; nomination letter does NOT count as a letter of support), written on company letterhead and signed, that are explicit in their recommendation and contain specific reasons supporting the candidate's nomination

-If you have any questions or concerns related to the AIA Minnesota Young Architects Award process, please contact Chris Hudson, at firstname.lastname@example.org, or 612-338-6763.
+If you have any questions or concerns related to the AIA Minnesota Young Architects Award process, please contact Sheri Hansen via email or at 612-338-6763.

 2016 Young Architects Award Winners